vidinoti/angular-pixlive/README.md

 * Add the plugin to your Ionic project:

   `ionic add vidinoti/angular-pixlive`
-* Add the Cordova plugin for PixLive SDK to your Ionic project.
-This has to be done **after** having added the different platforms you use:
+* Add the Cordova plugin for PixLive SDK to your Ionic project:

-  `ionic plugin add com.vidinoti.cordova.pixlive --variable PIXLIVE_SDK_IOS_LOCATION=\"/home/PixLiveSDKiOS/VDARSDK.framework\" --variable PIXLIVE_SDK_ANDROID_LOCATION=\"/home/PixLiveSDKAndroid/lib\"`
+  `ionic plugin add cordova-plugin-pixlive --variable PIXLIVE_SDK_IOS_LOCATION=\"/home/PixLiveSDKiOS/VDARSDK.framework\" --variable PIXLIVE_SDK_ANDROID_LOCATION=\"/home/PixLiveSDKAndroid/vdarsdk-release.aar\"`

-  where the paths corresponds to the location for iOS and Android of the framework and libs.
+  where the paths corresponds to the location for iOS and Android of the framework and AAR files.
 * Add JS Bundle file in you index.html:

   `<script src="lib/angular-pixlive/js/PixLive.bundle.js"></script>`